Bernard Moffatt: Celtic League

 Moffatt's initial involvement with the Celtic League came in the mid-1970s as a result of the formation in Manning of the AMA.
 Patricia Bridson (later to become Carn Editor) was the branch secretary at the time.
 Moffatt eventually succeeded Bridson as Secretary and was later elected Assistant General Secretary to assist Alan Heusaff in overall stewardship of the League.
 Moffatt eventually succeeded Heusaff as General Secretary and undertook that office from 1984 to 1988 and 1991 to 2006.

 During his period as both AGS and General Secretary, Moffatt oversaw the Celtic League's military monitoring campaigns.
 This was a long-running and diverse campaign covering all facets of military activity in the Celtic countries.
 It was extensively documented in Carn and a copious file of activities was accumulated.

 These files were eventually deposited in the Manx Museum (MNH) Library (additional papers are also lodged in the National Library of Wales) and in November 2008 were featured in a French TV documentary (broadcast globally on TV5 Monde and also on France 3).
 Moffatt was interviewed by journalist Veronica Weber in the library vault at MNH with the boxes of files.

 Military monitoring materials compiled by the League have been drawn on extensively by other sources over the years.
-A copy of a file on munitions dumping around the British Isles was supplied to the Department of the Marine in the 1990s, and the League's archive was also used in a report compiled for the Japanese parliament.
+A copy of a file on munitions dumping around the British Isles was supplied to the Department of the Marine in the 1990s, and the League's archive was also used in a report compiled for the Japanese National Diet.

-In addition, League material was supplied to the reopened Irish government enquiry into the 1968 Aer Lingus airliner tragedy over the Irish sea (in which British military involvement was suspected), and League queries were responded to in the final report.
+In addition, League material was supplied to the reopened Irish government enquiry into the 1968 crash of an Aer Lingus Vickers Viscount.
+The material was used by the Air Accident Investigation Unit during their investigation, and League queries were responded to in the final report.

-Another Celtic League campaign in which Moffatt enthusiastically participated was the initiative to have the Calf of Man (a small island to the south of Man) returned from the English National Trust to the Manx nation.
+Another Celtic League campaign in which Moffatt enthusiastically participated was the initiative to have the Calf of Man (a small island to the south of Man) returned from the National Trust to the Manx nation.
 This collaborative venture between the Manx and London branches of the Celtic League was ultimately successful.

 Moffatt has travelled extensively for the Celtic League, giving papers on nationalism, anti-militarism and civil liberties in the Celtic countries, Switzerland, Romania and Libya.